JohnSnowLabs/spark-nlp-models/docs/_posts/2020-01-30-ner_bionlp_en.md

 {:.h2_title}
 ## Dataset used for training
-"Trained on Cancer Genetics (CG) task of the BioNLP Shared Task 2013 with 'embeddings_clinical'. http://2013.bionlp-st.org/tasks/cancer-genetics
+Trained on Cancer Genetics (CG) task of the BioNLP Shared Task 2013 with 'embeddings_clinical'. http://2013.bionlp-st.org/tasks/cancer-genetics

 {:.h2_title}
 ## Results
 The output is a dataframe with a sentence per row and a "ner" column containing all of the entity labels in the sentence, entity character indices, and other metadata.
-To get only the tokens and entity labels select "token.result" and "ner.result" from your output dataframe or add the "Finisher" to the end of your pipeline.
+To get only the tokens and entity labels, without the metadata, select "token.result" and "ner.result" from your output dataframe or add the "Finisher" to the end of your pipeline.

 ![](ner_bionlp.png)